 The Democrats have had this information.

-The media has had this information for months in some cases, weeks, sat on it.
+The media has had this information for months, in some cases weeks, sat on it.

 It's a politically timed thing.

-I am stunned after all these years that the sophisticated, learned, educated people on our side are fooled by this and impacted by it to the point that throw up their hands in frustration and say, heck with it, I'm not voting.
+I am stunned after all these years that the sophisticated, learned, educated people on our side are fooled by this and impacted by it to the point to throw up their hands in frustration and say, heck with it, I'm not voting.

 I assumed that people on our side were more informed, more educated now than ever before, and understood these kinds of dirty tricks and were immune to them.